infojam-james/jamestest/Bradford-FF/Recommendations.md

 + Documents cannot be uploaded to the system if it being accessed remotely (e.g. when working from home)

 ##Introduce a robust process for conducting triage against Health criteria

+##Review cut-off periods and review process for tiered interventions

++ Tier 1 (approx 55-60% of all interventions): 12-16 weeks
++ Tier 2 (approx 30-35%): 6 months
++ Tier 3 (approx 10%): 9 months

+When these time limits are reached, the case status is changed to 'Closed' on the Phase 2 database, whether or not a PBR claim can be made.
+The purpose of this is to impose a practical limit on intervention length, against which progress can be gauged.
+However, in many cases work continues with these families, particularly in the case of Tier 3s.
+This may account, at least in part, for the seemingly large number of cases that are 'Closed' but for which PBR has not been claimed.